 This is a twig for grafting.Winter.
 Unknown parentage.
-Silas S Stiles intro, Mapleton, ME, before 1870.
+Silas S Stiles intro, Mapleton, Maine, before 1870.
 Also called Aroostook.

 804 Aroostook Sunset ** Small & Light shipping